MatteoMurcia/authAPI/README.md

   "password":"1234"
 }
 ```
-if the login is ok it will return a status 200 and a json with a JWT like this:
+If the login is ok, it will return a status 200 and a json with a JWT like this:

 ```json
 {